 We’re going to start this article assuming you know what a learning objective is.
-If you don’t, check this free downloadable guide to writing learning objectives first.
+If you don’t, check out our What Is a Learning Objective? article or this free downloadable guide to writing learning objectives first.

-And now that we’ve got that covered, here are some reasons why you should use learning objectives when you create training materials.
+And now that we’ve got that covered, in this article we will present some reasons why you should use learning objectives when you create training materials.

-Reasons to Use Learning Objectives When Creating Training Materials:
+10 Reasons to Use Learning Objectives When Creating Job Training Materials

-Keeps the learner’s learning and performance needs at the center of your efforts
+1. Keeps the employee’s learning and performance needs at the center of your efforts

 The learning objectives at the beginning of your training material will tell the learner what content will be covered and what he or she will need to be able to do at the end of the training.

-Having learning objectives gives you an easy way to make sure all the important stuff is covered.
+Having learning objectives gives you an easy way to make sure all the important stuff is covered in your training.
 Just check each objective to see if the training content covers it adequately.

-Having learning objectives also makes it easy to find “bonus” material that shouldn’t be included.
+Having learning objectives also makes it easy to find “bonus” material that shouldn’t be included in your training.
 If it isn’t necessary to teach the objective, give it the axe.